borkdude/blog/posts/writing-clojure-highlighter.md

 Parsing blocks of Clojure code from a markdown post is done using a basic regex.
 Then we pass the Clojure code to the `htmlize` function.
-After that we escape some markdown-specific characters, so they will be preserved after markdown compilation.
+After that we escape some markdown-specific characters, so the markdown compiler won't be confused by them..
 If the highlighting failed for some reason, we log it and fall back on the unprocessed markdown.
 During the implementation I found several snippets of Clojure code with unbalanced parens which I had to fix, since rewrite-clj doesn't accept it.
 So all examples from this blog should be